Roozbeh96/online-retail/README.md

 R -> Recency: How recently a customer made their last purchase -> more engaged and more likely to buy again.<br>
 F -> Frequecy: How often a customer purchase -> Loyal customers.<br>
 M -> Monetary: How much they spent -> spend a lot have more value.<br>
 This is a study that is used for customer segmentation technique.
+RFM is a `KPI` to segment the customers.
 The goal is to quantify customer value and behavior.
 So using these three criteria, we can segment our customers into 5 categories.<br>
 1. Champions -> High RFM -> loyal and active.<br>
 2. Loyal -> High F but regular M -> Regular customer.<br>
 3. Big Spenders -> High M low F -> High value but occasional<br>